Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes

 \section{Introduction}

 In this paper, we present a class of Gauss-Markov processes which can be represented as space-time scaled stationary Ornstein-Uhlenbeck processes defined on the real line by specifying the space and time transformations in question explicitly as well.
-To motivate our method, we will first present the well-known example that a Wiener bridge can be represented as a space-time scaled stationary Ornstein-Uhlenbeck process, see, e.g., Shorack and Wellner \cite[Exercise 10, page 32]{ShoWel}.
+We will give several examples, and we will use this representation for determining the distribution of the supremum location of certain standardized Gauss-Markov processes on compact time intervals.
+To motivate our method, we first recall the well-known facts that a Wiener bridge can be represented as a space-time scaled stationary Ornstein-Uhlenbeck process (see, e.g., Shorack and Wellner \cite[Exercise 10, page 32]{ShoWel}) and that the supremum location of a Wiener bridge on the interval $[0,1]$ is uniformly distributed (see, e.g., Ferger \cite[Section 2]{Fer}).
 Let $(B_t)_{t\geq 0}$ be a standard Wiener process, then its Lamperti transform (see Lamperti \cite[page 64]{Lam})

 defines a strictly stationary centered Gauss process $S=(S_t)_{t\in\RR}$ defined on the real line with